 A will is the document you prepare which states your wishes regarding your property.
 You make specific gifts of property and sometimes provide that the balance of the property be split among a group of beneficiaries The Will will list the property that you own and the family members or friends that you want the property to be transferred to after you die.
 You can change your will at any time to change the property or the beneficiaries of your property.
 It is important to think about possibilities in the future when you are preparing a Will.
 For example, if you have numerous beneficiaries, you want property to go to a beneficiary's children, if the beneficiary is no longer alive.
 Additionally, if your beneficiaries are young or not experienced handling money, it may not be a good idea to give that person a property or money in one installment.
 You may want to provide that money be put into a trust and paid to the beneficiaries over a period of time.
 The Will should be drafted properly to set forth your intentions and it should be formally executed.
 In order for property to pass under a will, a probate proceeding must take place.

-Most people want to avoid the delay and expense of probate.
-A Living Trust is a way to avoid probate.
-The Trust creates a separate entity which holds title to property and determines how that property will be managed and distributed after death.
-You decide who will be the Trustee after you die.
-You can change or revoke the Trust at any time.
-It accomplishes the same goals as a will but, helps to avoid the time and expense of probate.
+A Living Trust is a creates a separate entity which holds title to property and determines how that property will be managed and distributed after death.
+The person or persons who set it up normally have the power to change the Trust or revoke it at any time.
+It accomplishes the sale goals as a will but, helps to avoid the time and expense of probate.

 The goal of planning for property to be passed to family members or friends can also be accomplished by other means.
 I will list some options but the list does not detail every possibility and some of the alternatives have potential problems, if they are not done properly..